UniversalDependencies/UD_English-LinES/README.txt

 automatically to UD version 2.0.
 The test sample has been thoroughly reviewed before the release of version 2.1.

+For version 2.2 the relative word 'that' is analysed as PRON and assigned dependency relations from the clausal relations nsubj, obj, obl, xcomp.
+Adposition introducing clauses are assigned the relation 'mark' consistently.
+Unlike previous versions, the relation 'obl:agent' is not used, instead 'obl' is used as in other English treebanks.

-There may be occasional deviations from the general guidelines.
+There may still be occasional deviations from the general guidelines.

 REFERENCES